EmpressHoor/OOP-Project/README.md

 # OOP-Project
-This is the OOP Final Project
+This Vaccine management system in my OOP final Project

 # Overview
 This Vaccine Management System is divided into Super-Admin, Admin and Citizens modules.